 Council car park (charges apply) – Via Lucana, 750m away.

 Council car park (charges apply) – Piazza Cesare Firrao, 900m away .

 Our small bookshop will welcome you as soon as you enter in the house.
 You can find local handicrafts, gifts for your children and the typical food products from our property in Sicily, Umbria and other regions in Italy.

 Purchases from the bookshop make a tangible contribution to supporting the work of FAI.

 Disabled visitors can access free-of-charge those FAI properties that are open to the public by showing their ANMIC (Associazione Nazionale Mutilati e Invalidi Civili) card.

-Casa Noha is challenging for people who have difficulty walking.
-Please contact us for more information.
+The site is challenging to access for those who have difficulty in walking.
+Please, contact us, for more information.

 - Free wi-fi is available at Casa Noha